carpentries-lab/metagenomics-analysis/_episodes/06-workflow.md

 than that and can be used to perform a large number of operations on one or many files.
 This saves you the effort of having to type each of those commands over for each of your data files and makes your work less error-prone and more reproducible.
-For example, the variant calling workflow we just carried out had about eight steps where we had to type a command into our terminal.
+For example, the variant calling workflow we just carried out, had about eight steps where we had to type a command into our terminal.
 Most of these commands were pretty long.
 If we wanted to do this for all six of our data files, that would be forty-eight steps.
 If we had 50 samples (a more realistic number), it would be 400 steps!
 You can